unm-historiography/metahistory/essays/thematic/eurocentrism.md

 source-url="https://knowyourmeme.com/photos/1314049-late-capitalism"
 %}

 One theory of why this view at last took hold in the twentieth century is due to what Chinese historian, Robert B. Marks, refers to as "the Gap" (Marks, 5).
 By the twentieth century, the economic gap between "first" and "third" world countries had become so severe and obvious that the direct and indirect effects of colonialism could no longer be denied or hidden.
 While countries with the highest populations, such as India and most African countries, had the lowest annual incomes and revenue, countries with much smaller populations, such as England or United States of America, earned the highest annual incomes and revenues.
 These distinct differences in quality of life caused many historians to retrace the past in order to understand why these gaps had occurred.
 As a result, terms like hegemony, anti-colonialism, and Eurocentrism made their way into mainstream discussions.
+Eurocentrism has expanded to include North America, today, and can also be called "Americentrism".

 ## Examples of Historiographical Eurocentrism

 ##### Eurocentrism in Textbooks and the "Discovery" of the "New" World

+How did you learn about the history of Mexico and South America in your high school history class or early college courses?
+Were Europeans portrayed as heroes, or saviors?
+How highlighted were the genocides which decimated over ninety percent of the indigenous populations?
+(Hamnett, 82) Was any indigenous context or point of view discussed?
+These are the types of questions Historiographers have asked since Postmodernism.
+What was happening on the "other" side of history?
+But, also, how has the history of Europe and the "other" been portrayed and reinforced through Western education?
+History textbooks do not only lay a foundation for education and a basic understanding of history, but can also be used to propagate Eurocentric ideas (Paez, 211-217).
+These views of European history can further create a divide between Europe and the "other" by generating an "Us vs. Them" mentality (Shohat, 61).

+By now you are probably well aware that the term "Indian" to refer to an indigenous American is not only inaccurate, but also inappropriate, but there is so much more than just a misnomer that has portrayed indigenous Americans inaccurately.
+While the term "Indian" was a colonial invention, so was the idea of an "Indian" (Bonfil-Batalla 79).
+There was no specific identity or trait that indigenous groups used to describe themselves collectively.
+There were hundreds (if not thousands) of independent tribes which all identified themselves as different from one another as the English and Scotts.
+It was not until Spanish arrival that "Indians" were lumped into one identifying category, without acknowledgment of their various cultural differences.

+Finally, let's discuss Christopher Columbus.
+It is more popular of a discussion to question the celebration of Columbus Day and what many refer to as the 'atrocities' he committed, but I want to focus more so on the specific language we use to talk about him at all.
+In 1992, the Mexican government changed the "Discovery of America" to "The Encounter of Two Worlds", an idea which still celebrated the meeting of European and indigenous cultures, but removed the implication that America was something waiting to be "discovered", rather than a whole, functioning region on its own (Pena, 286).
+Likewise, the Americas being referred to as the "new" world, aid Eurocentric sentiments that indigenous groups lack a substantial history of their own or that their presence was little recognized at all when colonists arrived.
+Indigenous American people have a history as long and complex as Europe, as can be said for all regions around the globe.

 {% include figure.html
   class="img-left"